psq/swapr/README.md

 ## Further thoughts
 Solidity does not make it easy to implement `sqrt`, although the "egyptian" method seems fine, however not having loops in Clarity makes it impractical to implement, so the contract uses the old method, but if the x pair is a lot less valuable than the y pair, rounding issues may occur.
-Rahter, I would hope `sqrt` can be added as a prinitive to Clarity (see section 3.4 of the V2 whitepaper), at least the `isqrt` variant:
+Rather, I would hope `sqrt` can be added as a prinitive to Clarity (see section 3.4 of the V2 whitepaper), at least the `isqrt` variant:
 ```
 the integer square root (isqrt) of a positive integer n is the positive integer m which is the greatest integer less than or equal to the square root of n
 ```
 From the [Wikipedia](https://en.wikipedia.org/wiki/Integer_square_root) definition.

-The current design of the Clarity traits makes it quite impractical to implement exchanging multiple pairs with single contracts, so a contract will need to be custom written (easy to automate) and deployed for each pair.
-However, there is ongoing work to make traits more usable.
-However, to be able to use a single contract for all pairs, there would be a need to keep some reference to a trait so data can be stored.
+The current design of the Clarity traits makes it quite impractical to implement exchanging multiple pairs with a single contract, so a contract will need to be custom written (easy to automate) and deployed for each pair.
+There is ongoing work to make traits more usable.
+However, to be able to use a single contract for all pairs, there would be a need to keep some reference to a trait so data can be stored and retrieved.
 The current implementation forbids to store any references to traits so that you can't call them later on (a valid concern), but maybe being able to keep a hash of a trait would make sense, so that hash can be used as a key into a map to store a pair's data.

-I disagree with the formula showed in section 3.3.2 of the x-y-k paper (the `+ 1` should not be there), so unless someone can explain why it is there, I'm using my own formula, which re-calculated several times.
+I disagree with the formula showed in section 3.3.2 of the x-y-k paper (the `+ 1` should not be there), so I'm using my own formula, which I re-calculated several times.
 The modeling I did in a spreadsheet was clearly showing that with small numbers, the formula would be way off using the one from the x-y-k paper...
 Story to be continued.

 The client codes feels very repetitive (whether for `clarity-js-sdk`, for `@blockstack/stacks-transactions`), and there is probably an opportunity to generate the client code from the contract itself, as the patterns used are pretty similar and only depend on the paramter/returnt type.

 Some web app would be nice, and should be next step.

+And finally, whether this contract ends up being valuable or not will depend on whether a healthy token ecosystem develops on Stacks 2.0 and there is a need to exchange tokens in a trustless manner.